shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 by setting MC moves to zero and/or by using the *mcmoves* keyword with *Pmoltrans* = *Pmolrotate* = 0 .

-When using fix mcemc in combination with fix shake or fix rigid, only MCEMC exchange moves are supported, so the argument *M* must be zero.
+When using *fix mcemc* in combination with :doc:`fix shake <fix_shake>` or :doc:`fix rigid <fix_rigid>`, only MCEMC exchange moves are supported, so the argument *M* must be zero.

-When using fix mcemc in combination with fix rigid, deletion of the last remaining molecule is not allowed for technical reasons, and so the molecule count will never drop below 1, regardless of the specified chemical potential.
+When using *fix mcemc* in combination with :doc:`fix rigid <fix_rigid>`, deletion of the last remaining molecule is not allowed for technical reasons, and so the molecule count will never drop below 1, regardless of the specified chemical potential.

 Note that very lengthy simulations involving insertions/deletions of billions of gas molecules may run out of atom or molecule IDs and trigger an error, so it is better to run multiple shorter-duration simulations.
 Likewise, very large molecules have not been tested and may turn out to be problematic.

-Use of multiple fix mcemc commands in the same input script can be problematic if using a template molecule.
-The issue is that the user-referenced template molecule in the second fix mcemc command may no longer exist since it might have been deleted by the first fix mcemc command.
-An existing template molecule will need to be referenced by the user for each subsequent fix mcemc command.
+Use of multiple *fix mcemc* commands in the same input script can be problematic if using a template molecule.
+The issue is that the user-referenced template molecule in the second *fix mcemc* command may no longer exist since it might have been deleted by the first *fix mcemc* command.
+An existing template molecule will need to be referenced by the user for each subsequent *fix mcemc* command.

 Related commands
 """"""""""""""""